sitesh-chimera/project-server/readme.md

 ### To get started
 1. Clone the repository
     - $ git clone  ``<repo>``
+2. Rename .env.example to .env and put your creds.
 2. Install all dependencies using  `npm install` command
-3. start the server
+4. start the server

 ### Local Setup
 - Node version v12.18.2